-Another great resource are “spot the difference” books!
-There are hundreds of spot the difference books to choose from.
+Another great resource are “spot the difference” books! (affiliate link) There are hundreds of spot the difference books to choose from.
 These books not only address visual discrimination, but can also be used to work on following directions, scanning, item location in a busy environment, and general visual processing skills.

 The OT Toolbox is offering a FREE visual perception packet to download and use with your learners.

 Visual Closure Book

 The Visual Closure Workbook is a 65 page digital file designed to impact visual perceptual skills for reading comprehension and efficiency, and the ability to visualize a complete image or feature when given incomplete or partial information.

 Visual closure skills are essential for reading with fluency.
 It’s necessary for written work to happen without concentrating on each letter’s lines and curves.
 Visual Closure allows us to comprehend words and letters without actively assessing each line.

 Challenges with puzzles, identifying sight words, copying in handwriting, math tasks, and other reading or writing activities require visual closure skills.

 This workbook includes:

 - Information on visual closure and visual processing

 - Red Flags Indicating a Visual Closure Problem